prody/ProDy/README.txt

 the ProDy package.
 Pyparsing is developed by Paul T. McGuire and is available under the MIT license (http://www.opensource.org/licenses/mit-license.php).

-:mod:`argparse` module (http://code.google.com/p/argparse/) is distributed with
-the ProDy package. :mod:`argparse` is developed by Steven J. Bethard and is available under Python Software Foundation License.
+The argparse module (http://code.google.com/p/argparse/) is distributed with the ProDy package.
+Argparse is developed by Steven J. Bethard and is available under Python Software Foundation License.

 DOWNLOADS & INSTALLATION
 ------------------------